Cybersecurity vs. AI Careers: A Comparative Analysis

 - Deep learning uses artificial neural networks to identify complex patterns in text, sound, and images, much like human intelligence, simulating the iterative processes of human learning.

-- Algorithms are the sets of instructions given to computers to complete tasks like data science, data processing, and automated reasoning.
+- Algorithms are the sets of instructions given to computers to complete tasks in areas of data science, data processing, and automated reasoning.

 AI vs. cybersecurity careers